RawBData/Checkoff/README.md

 On the backend we will be using PostgreSQL to house our data.
 The backend routes will be managed by Rails routes following the RESTful API design pattern.
 With this design, the CRUD cycle was implemented for all muteable data objects.

-Trivialand will have mutliple models.
+Checkoff will have mutliple models.
-- A User's model which tracks an individual players personal stats, username, and ranking.
+- A User's model which tracks an individual users personal data, username, and password.
 ```ruby
     create_table "users" do |t|
         t.string "username"